 The link below is to the presentation shown at Freshman Parent Orientation on August 23, 2016.

-As the Humanities Director for Essex Technical High School, Tom O’Toole brings more than 25 years of experience as a teacher, counselor, chief reader, ELA lead developer, and content director.
+As Director of Academic Programs for Essex Technical High School, Tom O’Toole brings more than 25 years of experience as a teacher, counselor, and content director.
 Tom served as the ELA Lead Developer for all the MCAS English Language Arts tests for the Massachusetts Department of Elementary and Secondary Education and as a Director of School Partnerships for Project PACE [Performance Assessment Collaboratives for Education] at the Harvard Graduate School of Education responsible for offering PreK-12 teacher trainings in all content areas through the Massachusetts Performance Assessment Program.
 He served as Chief Reader for the MCAS ELA Composition Scoring Institutes throughout the state.
-He has provided content and pedagogy training, workshop facilitation, and graduate instruction to counselors, including his current work with Writing With Colors, a writing development program that benefits students of all ability levels.
+He has provided content and pedagogy training, workshop facilitation, and graduate instruction to counselors, including his current work with Writing With Colors, an award-winning writing development program that benefits students of all ability levels.

-At Essex Technical High School, Tom directs the teachers and curriculum and assessment development for the Humanities programs–all English, History and Social Sciences, and Spanish courses, and ensures that Humanities-related curricula are aligned to the respective Massachusetts curriculum frameworks.
-Prior to working at ETHS, Tom was the 6-12 English Director for the Waltham Public Schools.
-In addition, Tom taught English and writing at Phillips Andover Academy, Boston College High School, Haverford School, The Holden School, where he also served as a counselor, and at Waltham High School.
+At Essex Technical High School, Tom directs the teachers and curriculum and assessment development for all academic programs, and ensures that school curricula are aligned to the respective Massachusetts curriculum frameworks.
+Prior to working at ETHS, Tom was the K-12 Director of English and Drama for the Waltham Public Schools.
+In addition, Tom taught English and writing at Phillips Andover Academy, Boston College High School, Haverford School, and worked with special education students at The Holden School in Charlestown, MA, where he also served as a counselor.
+At Waltham High School, Tom co-taught screenwriting.

-Tom O’Toole holds a B.A. in English from Boston College, an M.A.T. in Teaching English from Brown University, and a M.A. in Counseling Psychology from Boston College.
+Tom O’Toole holds a doctorate in writing development theory from Northeastern University, along with two masters degrees: a Master of Arts in Counseling Psychology from Boston College and a Master of Arts in Teaching, English from Brown University, where he was named a National Endowment for the Humanities Fellow.
+He completed his Bachelor of Arts in English at Boston College.
 He is a member of the Association of Supervision and Curriculum Development, the National Council of Teachers of English, American Psychological Association, and the Massachusetts Council for Social Studies.